 Step 2: Planning Your Reading

 Now this step isn’t going to try to teach you to read again I’m sure you can already do that (or you wouldn’t have gotten this far in the post) this is how I make getting through tabs and tabs of resources and retaining information quick and easy.
 First thing to do is grab that blank piece of paper or grid or brainstorm, and divide it up according to your points.
 Now if your not prepared to read the whole article (this’ll only work for online resources) press that nifty old CTRL+F and search for key words within your article, read around those key words and jot down anything that has significance to any of your points.
 As you do this for each reading you will quickly build up your sources and expand your points.*tip keep a note of the source you used in your notes, it helps with referencing later* Now at this point I always end up with several pages of notes and my brain has temporarily turned to mush so Step 2.2: Take a break.
 Breaks are allowed!
 When step 2.2 is complete move to step 3

 Step 3: Plan Your Plan

 Now this part is really easy and is sometimes my favourite part (after the break), it’s simply picking those parts from your notes that are small nuggets of gold and ordering them so they make some kind of sense to you, do this on another piece of paper (it’s neater, sorry trees 🌲).
 This is also your chance to refine your notes, so anything you may have noted but is no longer relevant, leave it out.
-With the refined goldmine you can call your plan you can expect your essay to flow like a beautifully meandering river.
-Step 3 being so easy I hate you begging for Step 4 so here it is.
+With the refined goldmine you can call your plan, you can expect your essay to flow like a beautifully meandering river (yes I am a Geog student).
+Step 3 being so easy I hear you begging for Step 4 so here it is.